RoiYehezkel/QOICompressor/README.md

 # QOI Format Compression
-An QOI Compression & Decompression for bitmap images project with GUI in Java.
+An QOI Compression & Decompression for bitmap images, project with GUI in Java.

 # Install & Use:
 Download QOICompressor.jar and run it (you might need to install Java runtime enviorment).